 How and when do I harvest my bulb fennel?
 These are common questions and learning how to harvest fennel bulbs isn’t difficult at all.
 When to harvest fennel bulbs involves a little more, but before we talk about the how and the when, let’s make sure we’re talking about the right fennel.

 Fennel is an herb that grows freely in gardens throughout the USDA hardiness zones 5 to 10.
 The seeds and leaves can be used in a variety of recipes, including flavoring for Italian sausage, and the leaf stalks make a different and wonderful vegetable dish.

 There are several species available for this use, including Foeniculum vulgare (common fennel), the wild fennel that grows along the roadsides in many parts of the United States.
 However, if you want to talk about harvesting fennel bulbs for your table, you must plant Florence fennel, a variety of Foeniculum vulgare called Azoricum.
 In Italy, where this variety has been cultivated for centuries, it is called finocchio.
 This is the only variety to plant if your goal is harvesting fennel bulbs.

 When to Harvest Fennel Bulbs

 When do I harvest my bulb fennel?
 Fennel bulbs take about 12 to 14 weeks from seed to harvest and depend on cool weather for bulb development.
 If the weather becomes unseasonably warm, all fennel, including finocchio, will bolt, which means it will produce flowers too soon and the bulb won’t form.
 When conditions are right, when to harvest fennel bulbs depends solely on their size.

 As the bulb grows, measure it with a ruler.
-The bulb should measure at least 5 cm in length but no more than 7 cm (2-3 inches), about the size of a tennis ball.
+The bulb should measure at least 2 inches (5 cm.) in length but no more than 3 inches (8 cm.), about the size of a tennis ball.
 Harvesting fennel bulbs larger than this will be disappointing as the bulbs tend to get stringy and tough with age.

 Now that you know when to harvest fennel, let’s talk about how to harvest fennel bulbs.